mansityagi01/student-performance-analysis/README.md

 ---

 ## 🔬 Model Training Process
-1️⃣ **Load the Dataset** → Student performance data is loaded using Pandas.
+-1️⃣ **Load the Dataset** → Student performance data is loaded using Pandas.
-2️⃣ **Feature Engineering** → Extract relevant features: study time, number of courses, marks per course.
+-2️⃣ **Feature Engineering** → Extract relevant features: study time, number of courses, marks per course.
-3️⃣ **Train Model** → A **Linear Regression** model is trained using Scikit-Learn.
+-3️⃣ **Train Model** → A **Linear Regression** model is trained using Scikit-Learn.
-4️⃣ **Save Model** → The trained model is saved using `joblib` for future predictions.
+-4️⃣ **Save Model** → The trained model is saved using `joblib` for future predictions.
-5️⃣ **Build GUI** → Tkinter is used to create an interactive interface for user input and result display.
+-5️⃣ **Build GUI** → Tkinter is used to create an interactive interface for user input and result display.

 ---

 ## 🛠️ Tools & Technologies Used
 - 🐍 **Python** – Core programming language
 - 📊 **NumPy, Pandas** – Data manipulation
+- 🎨 **Matplotlib & Seaborn** - Data Visualization
 - 📉 **Scikit-Learn** – Machine Learning model
 - 🖥️ **Tkinter** – GUI development
 - 💾 **Joblib** – Model persistence